cioran0/dzOpen/README.md

 - Confirmed working on windows and linux.
 I don't own a mac.
 - writes an html file to the same directory as the dzi file.
 - for compatibility, and to cut down on add'l path issues, loads OSD and OSD buttons from the source, not local
 - Added (windows) executable in releases.
-Unsigned, because a certficate in windows costs $ and this is FOSS, click "More info" -> "Run anyway".
+Unsigned, because a certificate in windows costs $ and this is FOSS built in my kitchen, click "More info" -> "Run anyway".
 Need to build for linux.